spiral-project/daybed/README.rst

             if token is not request.GET['token']:
                 return request.errors.add('body', 'token', 'the token is not valid')
         else:
+            # Generate a token with uuid
             token = con.put(uri='tokens/{modelname}'.format(request.matchdict), uuid.gen())

         con.put(uri=modelname, data=request.body)  # save to couchdb
         return {'token': token}

-If yo iuwant to update the schema, you need to add the "token" you received during the creation of the model definition::
+If you want to update the schema, you need to add the "token" you received during the creation of the model definition::

     > curl -X PUT /events/?token=<yourtoken> -d SCHEMA